dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 simplenodejsudp-collection-example-xgugp   5               Running             Running    [map[containerPort:22222 hostPort:24710 protocol:UDP]]   40.115.7.145   ActivePlayers=5,DedicatedGameServerCollectionName=simplenodejsudp-collection-example,DedicatedGameServerState=Running,PodState=Running,ServerName=simplenodejsudp-collection-example-xgugp
 ```

-As you can see, 2 of them are MarkedForDeletion and do not belong to the DedicatedGameServerCollection anymore.
-Still, they are not deleted, since there are players still enjoying the game!
-Let's update these two game servers so that the system thinks that the game has finished and the players have left the server.
+As you can see, 2 of them have the state MarkedForDeletion and do not belong to the DedicatedGameServerCollection anymore.
+Still, they are not deleted, since there are players enjoying the game!
+Let's update (well, trick) these two game servers so that the system thinks that the game has finished and the players have left the server.

 *Make sure to change the value of dgs2 variable with the names of your DedicatedGameServers that are MarkedForDeletion*